 After all, I bought one for myself, and I agree with the comfort.
 I am the total opposite of my brother, and I love packing every item into its place, using all little pockets, keyrings, and all extras that this backpack has to offer.

+Choosing the right bag is important for your health and look.
 We both agreed on the facts, how comfortable it is, how good it feels on your back, and how professional it makes you look.
 The quality is top, and the zippers will last forever, even you overpack your backpack like my brother.

 And apart from all this, this one Bellroy Transit Backpack is made out of 19 recycled plastic bottles, and we love to be part of making the world a better place and re-use what would end up in our landfills otherwise.